How Composo Works Under The Hoood

 A common response to these problems is to abandon numerical scores entirely and use boolean assertions: specific pass/fail checks for each test case.
 Research supports this approach for stability—binary judgments consistently separate clean from corrupted passages with low variance across runs.

 However, there's a fundamental information loss.
-To capture the same granularity as a 10-point scale without losing information, you would need a separate boolean assertion for each point on that scale.
+To capture the same granularity as a 10-point scale, you would need a separate boolean assertion for each point on that scale.
 In practice, teams end up with a sparse set of assertions that collapse meaningful quality distinctions into binary outcomes.

 Section 2 - A different approach to evaluation